indirectjump/tc-spec-generator/snips/architecture__project_background.md

-## Challenge Objective
+## Project Background
-_(Never more than 3 bullet points.
-The objective must be very clear and concise.
-The goal is to have members understand what we want, in under 2 seconds.
-You may repeat information from this section elsewhere in the spec too.)_
+(Avoid more than 3 bullet points.
+The background should be clear and concise)

-- User interface design
+- The purpose of this project is to develop a mobile application that will be used by physicians to track order status and view order results for patients they have under their care.
-- 11-15 screens
+- Through the order results, the application will also assist physicians in determining which antibiotics to prescribe to patients.
-- iOS App
+- The application will be used in doctors offices and hospitals across the US.